angarsky/diveintopython/learn/date/datetime.md

 print(current_datetime)  # Output: Current date and time in the format YYYY-MM-DD
 ```

-## How to Get Current Year from Datetime Object
+## How to Get Current Year from a Datetime Object

 To extract the year from a datetime object in Python, you can use the year attribute.
 Here's an example: